GroooveBob/BeiBob-KiCAD-footprints/README.md

 A special footprint, when you riped your solder pads for the hotswap sockets of

-instead of drillholes i put some pads on the hotswap part of the footprint so uf you rip off the hotswap socket you can just fill the pad with solder and dont have to get a new pcb
+instead of drillholes i put some drilled pads on the hotswap part of the footprint so uf you rip off the hotswap socket you can just fill the pad with solder and dont have to get a new pcb

+**you have to connect the tracks with the drilled**

 ![safe footprint](https://github.com/GroooveBob/BeiBob-KiCAD-footprints/blob/main/image/SAFE.png)